KxSystems/nano/README.md

 its results in a new directory, timestamped `mmdd_HHMM`, rounded to the nearest minute.
 Detailed results, including write rates, small IOPS tests, and so on, are contained in the output files (one per system under test) in the `results/mmdd_HHMM-mmdd_HHMM/` files.

 File `results/mmdd_HHMM-mmdd_HHMM/throughput-HOSTNAME` aggregates (calculates the average) the throughput metrics from the detailed result files.
+Column `throughput` displays the throughput of the test from kdb+ perspective.
+The read/write throughput based on `iostat` is also displayed.
 Column `accuracy` tries to capture the impact of [offset problem](#accuracy).
 For each test, it calculates the maximal difference of start times and divides it by the average test elapsed times.

 ### log files